learn-co-curriculum/dsc-conditional-probability/README.md

 He finds that the probability is slightly higher than random chance (50%).
 In other words, there's a 56% chance that it will be all nice and sunny given that he is in a good mood.

-He also realizes that $P(G \mid S)$ is not equal to $P(S \mid G)$ .
+He also realizes that $P(G \mid S)$ is not equal to $P(S \mid G)$.
 So does this mean that weather has a higher impact on his mood than his mood has on the weather...?

 This doesn't really make sense.
 Our mood doesn't *cause* the weather, so there is no cause-effect relationship.
-In the example above, the weather and other such external conditions can have a positive effect on human mood and behavior, and this can be said with reference to literature. however it is unlikely that mood has any effect on weather, there is no scientific evidence to support this notion (and it's very unlikely that there will ever be).
+In the example above, the weather and other such external conditions can have a positive effect on human mood and behavior, and this can be said with reference to literature.
+However, it is unlikely that mood has any effect on weather.
+There is no scientific evidence to support this notion (and it's very unlikely that there will ever be).
 What is clear, however, is that there is a relationship between weather and mood.

 ### Say Hello to Reverend Thomas Bayes